ExarcaFidalgo/MCKG-A-Community-Driven-Knowledge-Graph-on-Medieval-Charters/README.md

   * _WikibaseIntegration_ loads into the MCKG core entities and properties of the data model, as well as the processed datasets in CSV format.
 * _csv_ contains the csv files used in _WikibaseIntegration_.
 Those with the prefix _wikibase_import_dataset_ are an output of CSVGenerator.
 * _shapes_ stores both Shape Expressions extracted by _sheXer_ and the resulting EntitySchemas, available as well in the MCKG for validation.
-* _sparql_ includes all SPARQL queries used for generating statistics as well as the queries corresponding to the application examples.
-Those are also available as examples in the MCKG Query Service.
+* _sparql_ contains the SPARQL queries used for generating dataset statistics and for the analytical examples discussed in the paper.
+These queries are also available as executable examples in the MCKG Query Service.
+  The queries are organized by research theme, including:
+  * _Charter and transaction analysis_.
+  * _External knowledge integration_.
+  * _Genealogical reconstruction_.
+  * _Linguistic and onomastic analysis_.
+  * _Prosopographic and sociographic analysis_.
+  * _Provenance-aware queries_.
+  * _Spatial analysis_.
+  * _Statistics_.
 * _NER_ contains RoBERTa NER outputs, used as support for community contributions.

 This README is included in both the ZIP file and repository root for clarity.